-Getting Lyme disease, caused by the bacteria Borrelia burgdorferi and Borrelia mayonii transferred by a black-legged (deer) tick bite, can have devastating impacts on quality of life.
-And there is currently no vaccine against it.
+Getting Lyme disease from a black-legged (deer) tick bite might very well become North America’s version of malaria that runs rampant in tropical and subtropical climates.
+True, Lyme disease, caused by the bacteria Borrelia burgdorferi and Borrelia mayonii transferred by a tick bite, is a completely different disease than malaria, caused by a parasite transmitted to humans by being bitten by an infected mosquito.
+But both can have devastating impacts on quality of life.
+And there is currently no vaccine against either disease.

 Like most homesteaders, my wife Lisa Kivirist, son, and I spend a lot of time outdoors.
 We forage for morel mushrooms in spring, harvest wood throughout the summer months, and walk back and forth from our farmhouse to our organic growing fields at Inn Serendipity to harvest fresh fruits, vegetables and herbs.
 We live in what the Centers for Disease Control (CDC) would probably call a “tick habitat.”
 And we definitely don’t apply insecticides as advocated by the CDC for tick prevention.
 Mentioned in my previous article about protection from Lyme disease, we have found some insect repellents to have worked for us so far.